Total course requirement: 18 graduate credits (six 3.0-credit courses).

-Students are expected to complete the comprehensive exam, which shall take the form of a three–part essay followed by an oral examination, normally no later than the end of the second term of PhD II.The objectives of the comprehensive examination are to equip students with the specialized knowledge they need to undertake research for their doctoral dissertation and to prepare and qualify students to teach undergraduate courses in Cinema and Media Studies.In Fall of PhD II, students will be required to select or construct three areas that broadly cover concentrations in:
+Students are expected to complete the comprehensive exam, which shall take the form of a three–part essay or two-part essay and syllabus followed by an oral examination, normally during PhD2.The objectives of the comprehensive examination are to equip students with the specialized knowledge they need to undertake research for their doctoral dissertation and to prepare and qualify students to teach undergraduate courses in Cinema and Media Studies.In Fall of PhD II, students will be required to select or construct three areas that broadly cover concentrations in:

 - Cinema and Media History and